 II.
 Using the table below, please provide additional details on the institution's current efforts to hire faculty and staff.
-Please note the amount of the FTE funded in each section to date, the amount of FTE yet to be funded, and the institution's timeline for hiring the remaining FTE (e.g., 20 FTE funded out of expected 100 FTE, or 20% for FY 2020-21).
+Please note the amount of the FTE funded in each section to date, the amount of FTE that was not funded during the 2020-21 FY, and the institution's timeline for hiring the remaining FTE (e.g., 20 FTE funded out of expected 100 FTE, or 20% for FY 2020-21).
 Where possible, provide a detailed narrative on current progress compared to goals.